 McNeese State University recognizes its responsibility to educate the campus community about problems associated with drug and alcohol use.
 Alcohol and drug counselors are provided to students and employees through the MSU Counseling Center in Kaufman Hall, Room 167.
+To make an appointment call the Student Counseling Center at 337-475-5136.
 The Counseling Center provides services to all MSU students at no charge.
-Faculty, staff, and families are also eligible for services through the Employees Assistance Program.
-Assessment, counseling, and referral services will be made available at no cost.
+Faculty, staff, and families are also eligible for services through their individual health insurance plans.

 In a variety of settings, numerous prevention and educational programs will be offered on a regular basis.
 Current information about the effects of drug and alcohol use on physiological and psychological health will be made readily available.
 Student, faculty, and staff will be encouraged to participate in all activities which promote alcohol and drug-free experiences.
 Abstinence will be encouraged and seen as a legitimate and socially acceptable choice for any member of the university community.

 Educational programs for campus leaders and other administrative and staff will address the development of skills required for identification of and early intervention with others who demonstrate problems with alcohol and drugs.

 The University provides additional required alcohol and drug abuse training to students, staff and faculty using the Everfi AcoholEd for College program.
 This interactive online course is designed to reduce the negative consequences of alcohol.
 It is the most widely used alcohol prevention program in higher education, and provide compliance with the Education Department General Administrative Regulations (EDGAR part 86).

 This policy is based on a concern for the welfare of all members of the university community and is in keeping with the laws of the City of Lake Charles, Calcasieu Parish and the State of Louisiana.
 As members of the university community, students, faculty, and staff are expected to comply with and abide by this policy as well as local and state laws.